 Image: Land Between the Lakes KY/TN

 ___ Reference Maps of Kentucky (KY)

 Kentucky is one of the 50 US states located in the east south-central region along the west side of the Appalachian Mountains, the region is known as the Upland South.

 The landlocked state is bordered by Virginia to the southeast, and Tennessee to the south.
-The Ohio River forms the natural border with Illinois, Indiana, and Ohio, the Big Sandy River defines the border with West Virginia to the east, the Mississippi river forms the border to Missouri in south west.
+The Ohio River forms the natural border with Illinois, Indiana, and Ohio, the Big Sandy and the Tug Fork Rivers define the border with West Virginia in east, the Mississippi River forms the border to Missouri in south west.